 max locked memory (kbytes, -l)

-After a reboot, without the bug, we should be able to type
+After a reboot, type

 Now your machine should be ready to rock!